zizhuspot/haojia/source/_posts/configure ssh.md

 description:

-I need to temporarily switch to another GitHub account for development.
-While I can use either HTTPS or SSH to clone the code, the most recommended way is to use SSH.This leads to a problem: I need to configure SSH for multiple GitHub accounts on my computer.Here's how to solve this problem.
+ While I can use either HTTPS or SSH to clone the code, the most recommended way is to use SSH.This leads to a problem: Here's how to solve this problem.

 cover: https://s2.loli.net/2023/09/23/e3LHsqUna2ZDYMW.png